mautic/documentation/en/plugins/outlook.md

 ![image](media/outlook/mautic_contacts.png)

   ![image](media/outlook/mautic_timeline.png)

+## Sending emails in HTML format from Outlook
+**This is mandatory to append the tracking pixel.** There are 3 places to manage that:
+1. In each new email window
+2. In Settings > Mail > Compose messages
+3. In Settings > Mail > Message format

 ## URL Parameter Length Issue
 ; Please note that PHP setups with the suhosin patch installed will have a